 A national entrepreneurship training program designed to bridge the translational gap for cardiovascular innovations.

 Entrepreneurship for Cardiovascular Health Opportunities (ECHO) is a specialized experiential training program led by veteran entrepreneurs and consultants across a variety of sectors.
 ECHO provides innovators of cardiovascular technologies with entrepreneurship training, mentorship, networking, and funding opportunities.

-To reach teams across Canada, ECHO is now entirely virtual, beginning in 2020.
+To reach teams across Canada, ECHO is a fully virtual program.

 Ventures accepted into ECHO are required to:

 - Participate in each online program module for 12 months beginning October 2023

 - Attend a minimum of 80% of all virtual workshops and seminars

 - Become an H2i member and engage with H2i mentors

 - Participate in ECHO PITCH (if selected), a final competition, for the opportunity to win start-up funding

 Any Canadian-based clinician, researcher, student and/or entrepreneur developing advanced cardiovascular technologies and innovations is eligible to apply.
 This is an ideal opportunity for researchers, postdoctoral fellows, clinical trainees and graduate students who are self-starters and want to refine their career path in a knowledge-based economy while working in an innovation-based environment.